Bangor University International College (BUIC) offers you an alternative route to a masters in Psychology at Bangor University.

 In this module you will be required to reflect on what it is to be a professional and the approach and standards required to practise effectively.
 This will involve exploring the concept of placing the client at the centre of your professional activities.

-- MA or MSc Psychology
+- MSc Psychology (Subject to revalidation)

 - MSc Applied Behaviour Analysis*